 Enter your Tenant URL and Secret Token.

-To turn off synchronization, set Provisioning Status to Off and click Save.
+Set Provisioning Status to On and click Save.

 When you turn on provisioning, existing 1Password users will be linked to Azure AD users if their email address matches.
 If their email address is different, they’ll be invited to 1Password again, so make sure any affected team members update their email address before you turn on provisioning.

 If you have existing groups in 1Password that you want to sync with Azure AD, add them to the groups managed by provisioning.
 Click View Details in the setup assistant or click Integrations in the sidebar and choose Manage.
 Click Manage in the Managed Groups section, then select the groups to sync.

 If you’ve previously used the SCIM bridge, make sure to select any groups that were already synced with Azure AD.
 This will prevent problems syncing with your identity provider, including duplicate groups.

 Appendix: Attribute mappings

 The following are the default user attribute mappings for the 1Password Business application in Azure AD: